ibm-cloud-docs/activity-tracker/sqlquery.md

 Once you have {{site.data.keyword.sqlquery_short}} running on {{site.data.keyword.cloud_notm}}, you can immediately start querying your data by using the {{site.data.keyword.sqlquery_short}} UI, or programmatically by using either [the {{site.data.keyword.sqlquery_short}} REST API](https://cloud.ibm.com/apidocs/sql-query){: external}, or the Python `ibmcloudsql` library.

-## Granting user permissions to run a query
+## Step 2.
+Granting user permissions to run a query
 {: #sqlquery_step2}

 To run queries with the SQL query service, a user needs a platform role and a service role.
 The following tables show the roles and actions that you can assign a user to run SQL queries: